PixelMap

 The values of the pixel map are compared to the threshold values.
 By default, the comparator is >=

 values, and NaN elsewhere.
-The comparator can be set to any comparison function, e.g.np.less
+The comparator can be set to any comparison function, e.g.np.less, a function from

 returns a boolean array with the same shape as the array.